sub-1337/meta/syntax.md

 You can reference them with a special meta symbol.

 Meta characters lets you modify basic control flow of a program.
-There are basic conception on which every code has internal instructions, such as runtime _loops_, _control flow_, _variable modification_ and purely static operations for example _linkage_ and _preprocessor_ in C/C++
+There are basic conception on which every code has internal instructions, such as runtime _loops_, _control flow_, _variable modification_ and purely static operations for example _linkage_ and _preprocessor_ in C/C++, but they better integrated and more hi level.

 **Name extension**